Thursday, 11 December 2008

 Here are a few websites that has information for teachers on how to write a CV and cover letter.

-Take a look at the information below for basic information about paying taxes in Peru.
-SUNAT and Expat Peru If you’re a resident in Peru, please also see Residents-Leaving Peru and Tax Forms.
+Take a look at following for basic information about paying taxes in Peru.

 Work and Study Abroad for Peruvians